 In the past, the Abu Sayyaf Group, based in the southern Philippines, has kidnapped foreigners from the east coast of mainland Sabah, the islands (Sipadan and Mataking) and surrounding waters.
 Malaysian authorities have increased security in the region in response to these incidents.

-If you do decide to travel to this region, you should exercise extreme caution.
+If you do decide to travel to this region, you should exercise extreme caution and ensure that your hotel has appropriate security measures in place.
 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
 If you do decide to travel to an area where there is a particular threat of kidnapping, you should ensure you have personal security measures in place, seek professional security advice and take out kidnapping insurance.

 See our Kidnapping threat travel bulletin for more information.